Like most of the people I teach, I came to sports & remedial massage by way of a journey.

 Fast-forward to 1992 and I stepped off the plane onto English soil and my future life.
 After briefly working for the NHS, I made the choice to be my own boss.
 Still in the health and fitness field, I worked with GPs and health centres, setting up different schemes for a range of clientele.
 Holding 20+ classes a week and running multiple health programmes, I discovered a love of teaching and enjoyed the rewards of helping clients to reach a goal.

+Sports and remedial massage helps to bring all my skills together.
 I gained my certification in 1996 and began teaching in colleges and lecturing across the UK two years later.
-Although I am the director (and senior lecturer) of the NLSSM, I’ve never given up the practical side of the profession and I still run my own clinic in North London.
+Although I am the director (and senior lecturer) of NLSSM, I have never given up the practical side of the profession and I still run my own clinic in North London.
 Keeping up with the real world helps to keep me inspired and that helps to make me a better teacher.

-Being involved with the Olympics is a great honour.
+Being involved with the Olympics was a great honour.

-The London 2012 organisers invited me to join the selection committee, which means that I’m helping to put together a huge team of sports massage therapists to be on hand throughout the games.
-I’ll also be volunteering.
-It’s a once in a lifetime opportunity and I know that the experience will feed back into lessons here at NLSSM, making the next generation of graduate therapists even better.
+The London 2012 organisers invited me to join the selection committee helping to put together a huge team of sports massage therapists to be on hand throughout the games.
+I also volunteered for both the Olympics and Paralympics which to this day brings a smile to my face remembering all those amazing memories.
+It was a once in a lifetime opportunity and I know that the experience will continue to feed back into my teaching.

 Please feel free to go to www.susanfindlay.co.uk for advice, workshops, blog, articles, videos and inspiration!